-- 7.7.1 Indication of closing watertight doors as required in 7.1.9, 7.1.11, 7.1.13 and 7.12.4 7.12.6, Part III "Equipment, Arrangements and Outfit" shall meet the following requirements: - .1 for all ships at watertight door control stations and in the immediate vicinity, and on both sides of the internal doors for cargo ships the visual indicator system for door position shall be provided; - .2 the door position indicator system shall be of self-monitoring type and the means for testing of the indicator system shall be provided at the position where the indicators are fitted; - .3 a diagram showing the location of the door and an indication to show its position shall be provided at the central operating console located at the navigation bridge of passenger and cargo ships.
-A red light shall indicate the door is in the open position, a green light shall indicate the door is in the closed position, the red light shall flash when the door is in an intermediate position; - .4 instructions shall be placed in way of the door advising how to act when the door is in "doors closed" mode; - .5 all door types, including power-operated sliding watertight, shall be provided with an audible alarm, distinct from any other alarm in the area, which will sound whenever such a door is closed.
+- 7.7.1 Indication of closing watertight doors as required in 7.1.9, 7.1.11, 7.1.13, 7.12.2 and 7.12.4 7.12.6, Part III "Equipment, Arrangements and Outfit" shall meet the following requirements: - .1 for all ships at watertight door control stations and in the immediate vicinity, and on both sides of the internal doors for cargo ships the visual indicator system for door position shall be provided; - .2 the door position indicator system shall be of self-monitoring type and the means for testing of the indicator system shall be provided at the position where the indicators are fitted; - .3 all door types, including power-operated sliding watertight, shall be provided with an audible alarm, distinct from any other alarm in the area, which will sound whenever such a door is closed.
 For passenger ships the alarm shall sound for at least 5 s but not more than 10 s before the door begins to move and shall continue sounding until the door is completely closed.
 In the case of remote closure by hand operation, an alarm shall sound only while the door is actually moving.
-In passenger areas and areas of high ambient noise, the audible alarms shall be supplemented by visual signals at both sides of the door; - .6 all watertight doors, including sliding doors, operated by hydraulic door actuators, either a central hydraulic unit or independent for each door, shall be provided with a low fluid level alarm or low gas pressure alarm, as applicable or some other means of monitoring loss of stored energy in the hydraulic accumulators.
-This alarm shall be both audible and visible and shall be located on the central operating console at the navigation bridge; - .7 the power supply for indicator system of door position and for the alarm system shall be independent of the power supply for operating and closing the doors and shall be provided with a backup power supply from the emergency source of power (e.g. uninterruptible power supply).
+In passenger areas and areas of high ambient noise, the audible alarms shall be supplemented by visual signals at both sides of the door; - .4 all watertight doors, including sliding doors, operated by hydraulic door actuators, either a central hydraulic unit or independent for each door, shall be provided with a low fluid level alarm or low gas pressure alarm, as applicable or some other means of monitoring loss of stored energy in the hydraulic accumulators.
+This alarm shall be both audible and visible and shall be located on the central operating console at the navigation bridge; - .5 the power supply for indicator system of door position and for the alarm system shall be independent of the power supply for operating and closing the doors and shall be provided with a backup power supply from the emergency source of power (e.g. uninterruptible power supply).
 In case of failure of the main power source audible and visual alarm shall be provided. - 7.7.2 Indication of position of fire doors as required in 2.2.3.3, 2.2.4 and 3.1.2.3, Part VI "Fire Protection" shall meet the following requirements: - .1 at the navigation bridge the visual indicator system for each door position shall be provided; - .2 remote-released sliding doors or power operated doors shall be equipped with an alarm that sounds for not less than 5 s but not more than 10 s before the door begins to move and shall continue sounding until the door is completely closed; - .3 the power supply for indicator system of door position and for the alarm system shall be independent of the power supply for operating and closing the doors and shall be provided with a backup power supply from the emergency source of power (e.g. uninterruptible power supply).
 In case of failure of the main power source audible and visual alarm shall be provided.